Smriti145/Portfolio/README.md

 The portfolio uses locally hosted fonts along with the supplied hero video and poster image.

 The hero video has no dialogue, so there is no transcript associated with it.

-## Deployment

-The project is configured for static deployment.

-`.openai/hosting.json` contains the existing Sites project configuration.

-If the portfolio is moved to another host, update the canonical URL along with the values in:

-* `app/layout.tsx`
-* `app/robots.ts`
-* `app/sitemap.ts`

 ---

 Built by **Smriti Pandey**.